MicrosoftDocs/Viva/Viva/insights/Setup/upload-organizational-data2.md

   * **Show in report** - Lets the actual data value appear in the report just as it was imported in the organizational data file.
   * **Hash in report** - De-identifies sensitive data.
 If you choose this option, the report will include data that was generated about the import operation, but instead of showing actual values that were taken from the source file, it shows a hashed version of the value – a format that cannot be read.
   * **Exclude from report** - Prevents the data value from appearing in the report.
 You can select this option for any attribute that you consider highly sensitive.
-However, for data-privacy reasons, Viva Insights _automatically_ assigns **Exclude from report** to particular attributes, such as ManagerId.
+However, for data-privacy reasons, Workplace Analytics _automatically_ assigns **Exclude from report** to particular attributes, such as ManagerId.
 In those cases, you cannot change this value.

   >[!Note]
   >The visibility of one or more attributes (columns) might be set to **Show in report** or **Hash in report** for previously uploaded data.
 If you change this setting to **Exclude from report**, any auto-refresh query that depends on the data in that column will experience a schema violation.
   >
-  >If so, after you finish mapping fields, Viva Insights shows a warning message that reads "Your upload has certain issues that may affect the auto-refresh of queries."
+  >If so, after you finish mapping fields, Workplace Analytics shows a warning message that reads "Your upload has certain issues that may affect the auto-refresh of queries."
 For more details about this message, see [If expected columns are missing or excluded](#if-expected-columns-are-missing-or-excluded).

 ### If expected columns are missing or excluded

 For a query to run successfully, it requires particular attributes (columns) to be present in the organizational data.
 This is also true for queries for which the [auto-refresh option](../tutorials/query-auto-refresh.md) is turned on.
-If expected columns are missing, or if visibility settings (which you set by using the **Report options** on the **Mapping** page) exclude expected columns, Viva Insights shows a warning message:
+If expected columns are missing, or if visibility settings (which you set by using the **Report options** on the **Mapping** page) exclude expected columns, Workplace Analytics shows a warning message:

 ![auto-refresh query warning.](../images/wpa/setup/auto-refresh-warning.png)